KarishmaGhosh/Cervical-Cancer-Prediction-model/README.md

 # Cervical-Cancer-Prediction-Model
-A Machine learning model for accurately diagnosing a patient for Parkinson's Disease
+A Machine learning model for accurately diagnosing a patient for Cervical Cancer

 # Abstract